nicepkg/aide/website/en/guide/configuration/read-clipboard-image.md

 # aide.readClipboardImage

-This configuration allows you to customize whether certain scenarios can read clipboard images as AI context.
+This configuration allows you to customize ==whether certain scenarios can read clipboard images== as AI context.

 - **Default Value:**